 2. You will learn how to communicate and understand your partner

-Methods that are used in therapy are most often based on communication.
-Counseling will help you learn how to talk, and understand your partner.
-Learn his or her needs, wishes, emotions and issues.
+Methods that are used in therapy are most often based oncommunication.
+Divorce counseling for couples will help them learn how to talk to andunderstand their partner.
+Learn his or her needs, wishes, emotions, and issues.

-This is what marriage counseling is all about.
-Most of the couples coping with problems that can’t be resolved by themselves lack communication, so basically learning how to talk to each other resolves marriage problems and then the divorce is no longer needed.
+Such are the benefits of marriage counseling.
+Most couples coping with problems that can’t be resolved by themselves lack communication, so basically learning how to talk to each other resolves marriage problems and then the divorce is no longer needed.

-3. You will secure better future for your children
+3. You will secure a better future for your children

 4. You will save money

 A practical one among the benefits and reasons of marriage counseling before divorce is that it is a financially sound decision.

 Yes, counseling before a divorce will cost you some, but if you put it into perspective, you will see that counseling saves you money in the long run.
 How?